SebastianUA/terraform/aws/examples/vpn/README.md

-# Work with AWS VPN via terraform
+# Work with VPN via terraform

 A terraform module for making VPN.